 The mission of the NC Department of Health and Human Services is, in collaboration with our partners, to protect the health and safety of all North Carolinians and provide essential human services.

 North Carolina boasts one of the highest rates of working mothers with young children in the nation, making the availability of quality child care essential for the State's economic development and stability.
-The creation of the Division of Child Development in 1993 reflected the growing importance of child care to North Carolina families and the role of the state in ensuring quality standards and access for families to child care services.
+The creation of the Division in 1993 reflected the growing importance of child care to North Carolina families and the role of the state in ensuring quality standards and access for families to child care services.
 The creation of a quality rating system for child care licenses promoted higher quality and more informed choices or families.

 1971.
 North Carolina's first child day care licensing law was passed.
 As a result, the North Carolina Department of Administration, Office of Child Day Care Licensing was created.